9 Simple Ways to Get a Healthy Heart Rate

 Try aerobic exercise

-One of the factors that can predict your risk of heart problems is your body mass index (BMI).
-(Here’s a quick explainer on BMI if you need a refresher.)
+One of the factors that can predict your risk of heart problems is your body mass index (BMI)—a number that combines your weight and height.
 So it’s not surprising that losing weight, which also goes along with exercising, can impact your heart rate.
-According to Howard LeWine, MD, of Harvard Health, the larger the body, the more the heart must work to supply it with blood.”If overweight, moderate weight loss may help to reduce resting heart rate,” Palinski-Wade says.
-Research from the University of Utah showed that weight loss in obese patients led to a significant decrease in resting heart rate.
+The larger the body, the more the heart must work to supply it with blood.
+“If overweight, moderate weight loss may help to reduce resting heart rate,” Palinski-Wade says.
+Research from the University of Utah published in Heart Rhythm showed that weight loss in obese patients led to a notable decrease in resting heart rate.

 Get a fitness tracker

-You can now get a sports bra that tracks your heart rate—but some fitness trackers like Fitbit will work as well.
-According to a Stanford study, most fitness trackers the researchers tested measured heart rate within five percent.
+Fitness trackers are a great way to track your heart rate.
+According to a Stanford University study in the Journal of Personalized Medicine, most fitness trackers the researchers tested measured heart rate within five percent.
 “A fitness tracker that monitors heart rate can help you to see both your resting heart rate as well as your heart rate during exercise,” Palinski-Wade says.
 “By tracking heart rate during exercise, you can ensure you are increasing your exertion level to elevate heart rate into the ideal range to boost fitness.
 You can also use trackers to help prevent over-exerting yourself.”

 Get your potassium

 One of the signs you’re not getting enough potassium is an abnormal heart rate, so eat enough of the nutrient to maintain a healthy heart rate instead.
-“A low potassium level may trigger a rapid heartbeat, so consuming potassium rich foods on a regular basis may help to regulate heart rate levels,” Palinski-Wade says.
+“A low potassium level may trigger a rapid heartbeat, so consuming potassium-rich foods on a regular basis may help to regulate heart rate levels,” Palinski-Wade says.
 “Since the majority of Americans fall short of consuming the recommended amount of potassium each day, focusing on adding potassium-rich foods to the diet—instead of taking a supplement—may be an effective way to reduce resting heart rate.”
 This doesn’t just mean bananas: Dark green leafy vegetables, tomatoes, potatoes, and avocado all contain potassium.
-Avocados have also been shown to reduce blood lipids (ie, cholesterol), and according to Harvard Medical School, high cholesterol restricts blood flow, which can make your heart work harder and beat faster.

 Eat a fishy diet